Close

 Z-Pac

-Despite its effectiveness and general safety, concerns have emerged regarding its potential cardiovascular risks.
-One of the significant risks associated with azithromycin is its ability to cause prolongation of the QT interval on an electrocardiogram (ECG).
+Despite its effectiveness and general safety, there are concerns whether azithromycin safe for heart patients One of the significant risks associated with azithromycin is its ability to cause prolongation of the QT interval on an electrocardiogram (ECG).
 The QT interval represents the time it takes for the heart’s electrical system to reset between beats.
 Prolongation of this interval can lead to a condition known as Torsades de Pointes, a type of life-threatening arrhythmia that can result in sudden cardiac death.

-This risk is particularly significant in individuals with preexisting cardiovascular conditions, such as heart disease or electrolyte imbalances, or those taking other medications that also prolong the QT interval, including certain antidepressants, antipsychotics, and antiarrhythmic drugs.
+Azithromycin has been associated with changes in heart rate due to its potential to prolong the QT interval, which can disrupt the heart’s normal electrical rhythm.
+This raises concern, particularly in individuals with preexisting cardiovascular conditions, such as heart disease or electrolyte imbalances, or those taking other medications that also prolong the QT interval, including certain antidepressants, antipsychotics, and antiarrhythmic drugs.

 New England Journal of Medicine Study